eManPrague/frui.ts/packages/generator/README.md

 }
 ```

 Use `none` life scope if you don't want the service registered but still want the decorators generated.
-This is usefull if you want to register the service yourself.
+This is useful if you want to register the service yourself.

 Default configuration file: